ycs77/headlessui-float/packages/headlessui-float-react/README.md

 ## Arrow

-First import the `<Float.Arrow>` component, and palce it inside the floating element, then add the class:
+First import the `<Float.Arrow>` component, and put it inside the floating element, then add the class:

 ```jsx
 <Popover>